Describing your data

 Choosing to open data is a good step, but it’s not enough.
 Data need to be identified by specific descriptors so it can be found on the Internet and reused, if appropriate.
 It is strongly advisable to adopt a methodology from the beginning of a project.
 This avoids having to rework the data sets a few months – or even a few years – after their generation (see also the articles on data management plans).
 Retrospective description is an obvious cause of data loss.

-Data repositories generally have user guides for data description.
 They vary with domains, but can be used as a model if there are no standards for a certain field, or if you are unaware of them (1).
 When possible for your discipline (e.g. crystallography and astronomy), using existing metadata standards is recommended.
-Refer to the main standards in Physics and Chemistry.
+Refer to the main standards in physics and chemistry.
+To define specific keywords, it is also possible to use controlled vocabularies such as Physics Subject Headings (PhySH), developed by the American Physical Society (APS).

 Most of the time, repositories provide a metadata base which can be used to at least find a data set.
 This usually corresponds to the Dublin Core standard, developed in 1995 which consists of 15 relatively basic elements (title, developer, topic, date, etc.) (2).
 Using basic metadata (Dublin Core type) and a few discipline-specific metadata can increase the visibility of your research.
 The richer the metadata, the more easily your associated research will be found.